 - Red sticker – junk

-Then, when it comes to moving items, you’ll be able to easily put everything into separate piles based on what is to happen to them.
-This will also really help when it comes to getting an estimate for removal or waste services.
+Then, when it comes to moving items, you’ll be able to quickly put everything into separate piles based on what will happen to them.
+This will also help with getting an estimate for removal or waste services.

-The last thing you want is for a piece of furniture to be sold that contains a document with personal information in it, especially if there’s a chance that document could lead to identity theft.
-So, it’s important that you look through every piece of furniture, handbags and boxes for any documents that need to be kept or destroyed.
+The last thing you want is for a piece of furniture to be sold that contains a document with personal information, especially if there’s a chance that the document could lead to identity theft.
+So, you must look through every piece of furniture, handbag and box for any documents that need to be kept or destroyed.

-Once you get towards the end of your home clearance, you need to start to plan when and how you’re going to transport belongings, depending on what they’re destined for.
+Once you reach the end of your home clearance, you need to start to plan when and how you’ll transport belongings, depending on what they’re destined for.

 - For belongings you want to keep, you will likely need to hire a removal company to move them to their new home.
-If you have a deadline for your clearance, it’s important that you book these removals in as soon as possible.
+If you have a deadline for your clearance, you must book these removals as soon as possible.

-- Charities will often come and collect large items for donations, again you will need to book this in well in advance to ensure everything gets lifted.
-Depending on how much stuff you have, you might need to ask multiple charities.
+- Charities will often come and collect large items for donations; again, you will need to book this well in advance to ensure everything gets lifted.
+Depending on your amount of stuff, you might need to ask multiple charities.

-- It’s also important to arrange for any rubbish to be collected to.
-When choosing a company, always look for one that will responsibly dispose of your belongings, reusing and recycling as much as possible, rather than sending to a landfill.
+- It’s also important to arrange for any rubbish to be collected too.
+Always look for a company that will responsibly dispose of your belongings, reusing and recycling as much as possible, rather than sending them to a landfill.

-If you are looking to start a home clearance but you don’t have the time, KwikSweep can do everything for you.
-Just simply take everything your want to keep and we’ll recycle and reuse as much as possible, meaning you’ll be doing your bit for climate control as well as saving yourself some stress.
+If you want to start a home clearance but don’t have the time, a rubbish removal service can do everything for you.
+Just take everything you want to keep, and they’ll recycle and reuse as much as possible, meaning you’ll be doing your bit for climate control and saving yourself some stress.